MachineLearningLifeScience/poli-docs/docs/protein-optimization/getting_started/getting_started.md

 If the installation isn't fresh/the only one in your system, you might actually get some registered problems.

-## Running `poli` in Colab
+## Running `poli` on Colab

-With a little effort, you can run `poli` in Colab.
+With a little effort, you can run `poli` on Colab.
 [Check this example](https://colab.research.google.com/drive/1-IISCebWYfu0QhuCJ11wOag8aKOiPtls).

 ## Your first `poli` script